The President Is Not a King

 A foundational principle of our democracy is that everyone — from an ordinary citizen to the president — must follow the law.
 The King of England, against whom the Founders rebelled, was above the law.
 It was considered beneath his dignity to subject him to legal process — for example, to allow him to be sued or to require him to give testimony in court.
 The Founders purposefully and carefully rejected this approach, and designed our constitutional system with a core principle in mind: the president is not a king.
 He, like every American, must obey the law.
 This is what makes our democracy a “government of laws, and not of men.”

-But the Trump administration has attempted to claim the powers of a king for the president by placing him above the law.
 Again and again, President Trump and his representatives have told state and federal courts, state and federal law enforcement, and Congress that the president is not subject to the laws that apply to every other American and that he can’t be held accountable.
-Furthermore, President Trump is engaged in a kind of shell game: whenever one entity tries to hold him accountable, he insists that only another entity can do so, but he then turns around and claims that the second entity also has no power over him, either.
+President Trump is playing a shell game: whenever one entity tries to hold him accountable, he insists that only another entity can do so, but he then turns around and claims that the second entity also has no power over him, either.
 When these arguments are taken together, it becomes clear that the Trump administration believes that no one can hold the president accountable for breaking the law.

-Protect Democracy continues to fight this view in court, as well as by urging Congress to pass legislation reaffirming that the president, like every other American, must obey the law.
+Protect Democracy continues to fight President Trump’s shell game in the media, in court, and by urging Congress to pass legislation reaffirming that the president, like every other American, must obey the law.

 - We represented law professors who filed an amicus brief 20 years ago in Clinton v.
 Jones in filing similar briefs in two key state court cases where President Trump claimed he was immune from investigation: Zervos v.
 Trump and N.Y. v.
 Trump (the Trump Foundation case).